kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

   For now we will limit the number of pods, so the wide mapping is not problematic, but [there are downsides to this too](https://github.com/kubernetes/enhancements/pull/3065#discussion_r812806223)

 - Tim suggested we should try to not use the whole UID space.
 Something to keep in mind for next revisions.
 More info [here](https://github.com/kubernetes/enhancements/pull/3065#discussion_r797100081)

 Idem before, see Sergey idea from previous item.

-- While we said that if support is not implemented we will throw a clear error, we have not said if it will be API-rejected at admission time or what.
-I'd like to see how that code looks like before promising something.
-Was raised [here](https://github.com/kubernetes/enhancements/pull/3065#discussion_r798730922)

 - Tim suggested that we might want to allow the container runtimes to choose the mapping and have different runtimes pick different mappings.
 While KEP